digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 By default, the ``prune`` command performs a dry run, which means it will only display the effects of the pruning operation without actually deleting any data.
-To execute the pruning operation, you need to add the ``--prune-mode Force`` option:
+To execute the pruning operation, add the ``--prune-mode Force`` option:

 ::